Matrix Profile for Anomaly Detection on Multidimensional Time Series: Experiment

 \section{Experiment}

 In this section, we first outline the datasets used for the experiments in Section~\ref{sec:dataset}.
 We then discuss the experimental protocol for different learning setups, such as unsupervised, supervised, and semi-supervised, in Section~\ref{sec:exp_setting}.
 The baseline methods for comparison are detailed in Section~\ref{sec:baseline}, and the benchmark results, comparing the MP-based method with the baseline methods, are presented in Section~\ref{sec:result}.
 As there are no labeled training data for both unsupervised and semi-supervised learning datasets, the hyper-parameters are set manually.
 A study on these hyper-parameters is presented in Section~\ref{sec:hparameter}.
-The source code and further details about the experiments can be found in~\cite{supplementary}.
+While this section details our evaluation across 119 datasets, we have also evaluated our approach against the TSB-AD benchmark~\cite{yeh2026matrix}.
+The full MMPAD source code and these expanded TSB-AD results are available in our open-source repository~\cite{yeh2026mmpad}, while further details regarding the paper's experiments can be found in~\cite{supplementary}.